FabLabUTFSM/WoodPulp-Filter---COVID-19/README.md

 ## Key Parameters to measure [[2](https://scientificfilters.com/wp-content/uploads/2016/03/BasicFiltrationConcepts.pdf)]
-- Scanning Electron Microscope [SEM](https://en.wikipedia.org/wiki/Scanning_electron_microscope): This tests characterize the materials porosity.
+- Scanning Electron Microscope [SEM](https://en.wikipedia.org/wiki/Scanning_electron_microscope): This test characterizes the materials porosity.
 Target: < 0.1 um.
 - Particle Retention Rate: "In a filtration process, the particle retention efficiency of a depth-type filter is expressed in terms of the particle size (in µm) at which a retention level of 98% of the total number of particles initially challenging the filter is obtained".
 Target: 95%
-- Preassure Drop: The higher the pressure drop, the harder it is to breathe.
+- Pressure Drop: The higher the pressure drops, the harder it is to breathe.
 Target: <5.82 [mmH20] at a flow rate of 32 [L/min].

 All this tests could be replaced by a DOP ([DOP Guideline](http://www.eacoontario.com/pdf/2013/Revised%20August%2027%202013%20DOP%20PAO%20HEPA%20IntegrityTesting%20Procedure.pdf)).